Blue Jackets' Matiss Kivlenieks died of chest trauma from fireworks, autopsy reveals

 The Oakland County Medical Examiner’s office reported the preliminary autopsy results Monday afternoon

-Columbus Blue Jackets goaltender Matiss Kivlenieks died on Sunday night, and according to a medical examiner, the cause of his death was chest trauma from a mortar-style firework blast, not from a fall, which is what police initially reported.
+Columbus Blue Jackets goaltender Matiss Kivlenieks died on Sunday night in Michigan, and according to a medical examiner, the cause of his death was chest trauma from a mortar-style firework blast, not from a fall, which is what police initially reported.

 The Oakland County Medical Examiner’s office reported the preliminary autopsy results Monday afternoon.